Night Riders: Causes

-The major cause of the Black Patch Wars was the drastic reduction in price that the American Tobacco Company offered tobacco farmers for their crops.
+The major cause of the Black Patch Tobacco Wars was the drastic reduction in price that the American Tobacco Company offered tobacco farmers for their crops.
 In the last decade of the nineteenth century, farmers had earned a profit of from eight to twelve cents a pound, which was more than enough for a comfortable lifestyle.
 This changed with the turn of the twentieth century, due to the development of a virtual monopoly by the American Tobacco Company.
 After eliminating competition, the ATC paid an average of four cents a pound from 1901 to 1903.
 This was two cents per pound less than the cost of producing tobacco.
 Farmers were losing money just by planting their crops.
 In some areas the price fell as low as three, two or even one cent a pound.

 The farmers formed the Planters' Protective Association to oppose the monopoly.
 Under leader Felix G. Ewing's plan, they would grow tobacco, but store it in Ewing's warehouses until the market price increased.
 Ewing stressed that his plan would require the cooperation of all tobacco growers.
 Breaking the boycott was not allowed.

-Planter's Protective Association and its conflicts
+Planters' Protective Association and its conflicts

 The association was created in 1904 so farmers could sell their crop for a set price (originally set at eight cents per pound and two cents per pound over the cost of production).
 The Association would keep the tobacco in their own warehouses and pay the farmers when they sold its holdings.
 At the beginning of their work, between 70% and 95% of farmers in the county were signing contracts to deliver their crop only to the association (percentages varied in some regions).
 However, in the first year of the Association, many non member producers, and even Association members, ignored their pledges.
 They undermined the attempt to meet the Tobacco Trust (Monopoly) on an economic basis.
 They chose to seek personal profit, as the Trust then paid ten to twelve cents per pound in an attempt to destroy the Association.
 For example, in 1906, non-members were selling to the Trust at ten to twelve cents a pound while Association members were receiving seven and one-eighth cents.

-In order to solve this problem, farmers in the association met at Stainback School House; where they decided that some of the members should become "Possum Hunters".
-Possum Hunters were told to visit non-members in groups of not less than five men, but not more than 2,000, to put pressure on non-member farmers to join and increase the strength of the Association.
+In order to solve this problem, farmers in the association met at Stainback School House, where they decided that some of the members should become "Possum Hunters".
+Possum Hunters were told to visit non-members in groups of not less than five men, but no more than 2,000, to put pressure on non-member farmers to join and increase the strength of the Association.
 These nightly meetings eventually led to the violence of the Masked Silent Brigade (or the Night Riders).